TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 <img src= "/Documentation/Images/Camera Hardware System/Servo_Angle_Chart.png" width="345" height="225">

 ### Camera
-The camera selected for this application is an <!--Arducam 5MP OV5647 Camera with a resolution of 2592 x 1944 pixels.
+The camera selected for this application is a [temp] camera with a variable lens attached.
+This lens has a variable focal length ranging from [4-12 millimeters], allowing for the system to be tuned to each specific deployment area when installed. <!--Arducam 5MP OV5647 Camera with a resolution of 2592 x 1944 pixels.
 The 23mm focusing lens has a focal length of| ELP 8MP USB 3.0 camera containing a Sony IMX317[^7] Camera sensor.
 The attached lens has variable manual zoom, focus, and ISO, with a focal length ranging from 2.8 mm - 12 mm and the field of view ranging from unspecified values. -->

 ### Enclosure